nikolio/adnotium/README.md

 - email: email@somedomain.tld Use some privacy email forwarding service here such as 33mail
 - method: form-post, service (template)
-- pgp-key: your pgp/gpg key to encrypt the senders email
+- pgp-key: your pgp/gpg key to encrypt the commenter's email.
+If pgp-key is ommited the commenter's email address will be sha512sum hashed

 Adnotium Yaml Config settings (interface):